maviance/smobilpay-java/README.md

 ## Installation

-Install the JAR library provided by Maviance (```smobilpay-s3p-java-client.jar```) which give you access to all Java classes that help you interact with Smobilpay APIs using Java, by importing it into your project.
+Install the JAR library provided by Maviance (```s3p-java-client.jar```) which give you access to all Java classes that help you interact with S3P APIs using Java, by importing it into your project.
 The import process depends on the IDE you are using.

 ## Getting Started